christytan/ords-apex-dbcs/exacs-QA/MonitorAndManageWithEM.md

 ```

-- Log into your new EM Console
+- Log into your new EM Console via the firefox browser in your VNC session

 ```